-Danielson Framework for Teaching (2022) Rubrics by Washington State

-2b : Fostering a Culture for Learning Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 The culture of the class is not conducive to learning and does not support development.
-The culture of the class is partially conducive to learning and development.
-The culture of the class is characterized by high expectations and supports students' learning and development.
-Students play an active role in establishing a culture that consistently fosters dialogue, reflection, and growth, allowing all students to experience success.
-3a: Communicating ab out Purpose and Conten it Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 Communication about purpose and content is unclear or confusing and hinders student learning.
-3c: Engaging Students Communication about purpose and content is mostly clear and accurate; it partially supports learning.
-Communication about purpose and content is accurate and clear to students; it supports their active engagement in learning experiences and models effective use of language.
-Communication about purpose and content is rich, nuanced, and relevant to students inviting them to think critically and contribute intellectually; it encourages curiosity and supports student autonomy.
-Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 Learning experiences do not require active intellectual engagement by students.
-Learning experiences partially engage students intellectually; the activities require students to do some thinking.
-Learning experiences support curiosity and exploration and encourage higher order thinking; students engage in multiple ways and represent their ideas and responses through multiple means.
-Students take initiative to increase the challenge or complexity of learning experiences; and make suggestions for modifications that increase meaning and relevance.
+Danielson Framework for Teaching (2022) Rubrics by Washington State ctations for student achiev 2b : Fostering a Culture 1 Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 The culture of the class The culture of the class The culture of the class is Students play an active role is not conducive to is partially conducive to characterized by high in establishing a culture learning and does not learning and expectations and that consistently fosters support development. development. supports students' dialogue, reflection, and learning and growth, allowing all development. students to experience success.
+3a: Communicating ab out Purpose and Conten nt , Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 Communication about Communication about Communication about Communication about purpose and content is purpose and content is purpose and content is purpose and content is rich unclear or confusing mostly clear and accurate and clear to nuanced, and relevant to and hinders student accurate; it partially students; it supports their students inviting them to learning. supports learning. active engagement in think critically and learning experiences and contribute intellectually; it models effective use of encourages curiosity and language. supports student autonomy.
+3c: Engaging Students in Learning Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 Learning experiences Learning experiences Learning experiences Students take initiative to do not require active partially engage support curiosity and increase the challenge or intellectual students intellectually; exploration and complexity of learning engagement by the activities require encourage higher order experiences; and make students. students to do some thinking; students engage suggestions for thinking. in multiple ways and modifications that increase represent their ideas and meaning and relevance. responses through multiple means.

-Criterion 2: Demonstrating effective teaching practices.
+Criterion 2: Demonstra ting effective teaching p ractices.
 3b : Using Questioning and Discussion Techniques Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 Questioning and discussion are absent, low level, or do not support learning and development.
 Questioning and discussion, primarily framed and led by the teacher, are used to support student learning and development.
 Questioning and discussion, framed or led by the teacher and students, effectively support critical thinking, reasoning, and reflection.
 Students intentionally use questioning and discussion to develop their own and others thinking, reasoning skills, and habits of reflection.
-4a: Engaging in Reflect • Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 The teacher does not appear to engage in reflective practice, does not know whether students achieved the outcomes, or misjudges the success of the instruction.
+4a: Engaging in Reflective Practice Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 The teacher does not appear to engage in reflective practice, does not know whether students achieved the outcomes, or misjudges the success of the instruction.
 The teacher's reflective practice leads to some accurate assessment of student success of instruction but does not follow through with analysis and changes to practice.
 The teacher's reflective practice, based on consideration of evidence of student learning and development, leads to an accurate assessment of the success of instruction and results in specific changes and adjustments.
 The teacher consistently engages in reflective practice that leads to a thorough and accurate assessment of the success of the instruction, exploration of new ideas and approaches and ongoing changes to practices and mindsets focused on supporting students who need it most.